 The Department of Conservation has a pesticide summaries page to help people decide where and where not to go on conservation land.
 The website includes an interactive map with up-to-date information about where pesticides have been laid or are planned to be laid on conservation land.

 The OSPRI website has a list of aerial pest control operations that are under way or planned.

-Read the Parliamentary Commissioner for the Environment’s report Evaluating the use of 1080: Predators, poisons and silent forests.
+Download the Parliamentary Commissioner for the Environment’s report Evaluating the use of 1080: Predators, poisons and silent forests on this page.

 - Communications guidelines for aerial 1080 operations.